edge-servers/immunity-radius/docs/source/user/settings.rst

 Admin related settings
 ======================

-These settings control details of the administration interface of openwisp-radius.
+These settings control details of the administration interface of immunity-radius.

 .. note::